ElectricalGang

 Check the GFCIs

 The GFCI outlet is installed in the area of the house where the current is most likely to be applied.
-If the GFCI If the sense leaks into an electric current, it immediately trips and turns off the power.
+If the GFCI senses a leak into an electric current, it immediately trips and turns off the power.

-Find GFCI outlets in bathrooms, kitchens, basements, etc. in the house and also if there is any other place in the house where GFCI is located and test and reset all these.
-If the GFCI is not reset, this may be due to lack of power supply or the GFCI may go bad.
+Find GFCI outlets in bathrooms, kitchens, basements, etc. in the house, and also, if there is any other place in the house where GFCI is located and test and reset all these.
+If the GFCI is not reset, this may be due to a lack of power supply, or the GFCI may go bad.

 Special Note: If the GFCI trips every time you reset it, there may be a damaging and dangerous current leakage somewhere in the circuit.
 In such a serious case you should choose a suitable electrician.